atwalsultan/image-gallery/README.md

 ## Project Specifications

-- View images in a grid.
+- View images in a grid using CSS grid layout.
 - Hover effect for images in grid.
 - Drag and drop to delete image.
 - Click to view image with caption.